Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 * For more info on the Vulkan raytracing pipeline, see [vk_raytracing_tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR) or [raytracing gems II](https://developer.nvidia.com/ray-tracing-gems-ii) chapter 16.
 * For more information on BSDF and various other techniques like Russian Roulette, see the [pbrt book](https://pbr-book.org/4ed/contents) and read all of the papers that were mentioned.
 * For more info on the Optix denoiser see nvidia [vk_denoise sample](https://github.com/nvpro-samples/vk_denoise).
 That's what I based my denoiser implementation on.

-# Architecture

-In this section I'll discuss code related architectural decisions that I made and what's most important - why I made them.
-We'll also touch on the code structure.

-TODO

 # Benchmark